Hipparchus-Math/hipparchus/hipparchus-filtering/src/site/markdown/index.md

 ![Kalman class diagram](images/userguide/kalman.png)

 Kalman filters are devoted to real time estimates.
-They process measurements one by one as they arrive an produce a new estimate of the process state based on each measurement.
+They process measurements one by one as they arrive and produce a new estimate of the process state based on each measurement.

 Depending on the type of process (linear or non-linear), a different type of Kalman filter should be used (see below), and different interfaces must be implemented